clementiaboo/BIOS611/README.md

 This will start rstudio, visit localhost:8787 in your browser.
 Login using username = rstudio password = pw

 ## Report
-To build the final report:
+To build the final report: run

 `make report.pdf`

+In the rstudio terminal.